 COUN 7362.
 Methods Of Counseling Resrch.
 3 Hours.

-Study of both quantitative and qualitative research with emphasis upon an understanding of statistical concepts and procedures necessary to create and implement effective counseling research.
+Students study both quantitative and qualitative research with an emphasis upon an understanding of statistical concepts and procedures necessary to create and implement effective counseling research.

 Prerequisite: Admission to doctoral program in counseling, COUN 5379 or equivalent class with a grade of B or better.